 What are the phases of the open enrollment process?

-Open enrollment processes generally involve several key phases.
+The open enrollment process generally involves several key phases.
 In advance, benefits teams plan for the period by determining the benefit plans to offer, setting costs, and preparing communications, enrollment technologies, and verification procedures.
 When open enrollment begins, organizations notify and educate employees about their plan options through materials like benefits guides, plan summaries, in-person meetings, and webinars.

 What is the open enrollment period?